 Q: What sort of accommodations are included on this trip?

-A: AOA provides spacious nylon tents with a full-coverage rain fly.
-Each tent has plenty of space for two people with gear and is equipped with thick, comfortable sleeping pads.
+A: AOA can provide spacious nylon tents with a full-coverage rain fly for rental.
+Each tent is designed for and can accommodate 4 people, although we recommend using it for just one or two people to allow for extra space for gear and personal items.
+AOA can also rent thick, inflatable sleeping pads, sleeping bags, daypacks, trekking poles, bikes, and more!
 The AOA kitchen is fully equipped to allow our guides to prepare healthy, fresh meals.
 Guests will be provided with all dishware and utensils needed for meals.

 The camp is surrounded by towering green cacti and unique trees set in Arizona’s Sonoran Desert offering a landscape unlike that of any other desert in the world.
 Our carefully selected private camp location is the perfect backdrop for an adventure story to unfold with like-minded outdoor enthusiasts with more than 150 miles of expertly crafted trails departing right from our camp.